European-XFEL/Karabo/doc/howto/tagAndBranchDevices.rst

 Tagging and Branching Strategy
 ==============================
-Since usually only one or very few developers write device code, a rather linear development is expected.
+Since usually only one or very few developers write on the same device code, a rather linear development is expected.
 Therefore, branches are not necessarily needed and a simple tagging and branching model is suggested: